 - Alarms – a domestic rental property must be fitted with suitable and adequate smoke, intruder and carbon monoxide alarms.
 With regards to carbon monoxide detection, these must be placed in rooms with a coal fire or wood burning stove, whilst smoke alarms need to be fitted on each floor of a property.

 - Repairs – a landlord is responsible for all ongoing repairs and maintenance in a residential property.
 This can include electrical appliances and wiring, gas systems, alarms and the general condition of the property, ie. including where water leaks or damp is occurring.

 - Health & safety – a residential landlord is responsible for all service and maintenance of electrical wiring, appliances and gas systems and appliances.
 Service must be on a routine basis and be carried out by competent and accredited personnel only.
 Wondering if it’s a landlords responsibility to get rid of mice or other pests?
 This would be covered under health and safety and does come under the landlord’s remit.

 - Furnishings – any furniture or fittings supplied – such as chairs, beds, sofas or carpets and upholstery – must comply with fire safety standards in terms of flammability.
 Any damage or unsuitability identified with these furnishings must be attended to and the items replaced.

 These are just some of the many responsibilities a landlord has to take on and it is important that a landlord is fully aware of these duties and is practiced in regularly attending to these, whether this is in the commercial or domestic sector, as the landlord is open to possible prosecution if this is not done.

-For more information about your responsibilities as a landlord, please call us on 01423 226578.
+For more information about your responsibilities as a landlord, and want advise on a specific property you own or manage, please call us on 01423 226578.